therealahrion/ViPER4Android-FX-Legacy/INSTRUCTIONS.md

 unity_prop_copy        (Adds all props in specified file to a common aml prop file.
 Ex: unity_prop_copy $INSTALLER/common/props.props) ui_print               (Prints out message.
 Ex: ui_print "Audmodlib is awesome") abort                  (Prints message, unmounts partitions, and exits installer with error code of 1.
 Ex: abort "!Error!
-Exiting installer!") mktouch                (Creates an empty file.
+Exiting installer!") mktouch                (Creates an empty file and the directories for that file.
 Ex: mktouch $SYS/etc/exlib.so) set_perm               (Only applicable to config.sh - see file for examples.
 Sets the permissions of the file) set_perm_recursive     (Only applicable to config.sh - see file for examples.
-Sets the permissions of the folder and all files in it recurssively) sys_wipe_ch            (Only for files being removed from /data - backs up/removes specified file.
-Ex: sys_wipe_ch /data/app/com.audlabs.viperfx-1) sys_wipefol_ch         (Only for folders being removed from /data - backs up/removes specified folder.
-Ex: sys_wipefol_ch data/app/com.vipercn.viper4android_v2-1)
+Sets the permissions of the folder and all files in it recurssively) wipe_ch                (Backs up and removes specified file/folder.
+Ex: wipe_ch /data/app/com.audlabs.viperfx-1)

 NOT USABLE VARIABLES - You'll have no need to use these, they're just listed for reference